ndvanforeest/multi_language_stories/README.md

 2. translate_to_target_language.py: have google translate the formated file to a draft translation.

-3. Edit the file translated by google by hand to improve the translation by hand (e.g., an ass is not always a donkey, but in the stories I included, the word ass only refers to a donkey.)
+3. Edit the file translated by google by hand to improve the translation (e.g., an ass is not always a donkey, but in the stories I included, the word ass only refers to a donkey.)

 4. merge.py: merge the hand-edited file with the original source file.
 Copy the merged file to the source_files directory.